• People

 October 27, 2022

-yptocurrency has gained in popularity.
-Many finance companies have begun offering digital loyalty points and rewards.
+Cryptocurrency has gained in popularity and many finance companies have begun offering digital loyalty points and rewards.
 This sounds appealing until it's time to figure out how and when digital currency may be taxed.

 Podcast: DeFi and Digital Assets: What do the UCC Amendments Mean for Business Transactions?